Scratch Vulcan 60 Upscale

 (Scratch) Vulcan Upscale(Scratch) Vulcan Upscale

-One o' t' things that made me normal scale clone Vulcan finally work right was t' incorporation o' an internal launch lug.
+One o' t' things that made me normal scale clone Vulcan finally work right be t' incorporation o' an internal launch lug.
+Well, blow me down!
+Blimey!
 I soon learned that for things t' go right out in t' field, t' lug needed t' run t' length o' t' BT.
-Ya scallywag!
-Doin' that be problematical when usin' just t' pieces o' lug I had on hand.
-Begad!
-This time, matey, ya bilge rat, I wanted t' use a single piece.
+Doin' that was problematical when usin' just t' pieces o' lug I had on hand.
+Well, blow me down!
+Blimey!
+This time, ya bilge rat, ya bilge rat, I wanted t' use a single piece.

 I finally found a 34" length o' 1/4" launch lug at Balsa Machinin' Co.
+Well, blow me down!
+It be quite reasonably priced at $1.50 but then I learned t' shippin' policy.
+There was a $6 flat fee for shippin' plus a $3 surcharge for placin' t' order through t' mail.
 Begad!
-It was quite reasonably priced at $1.50 but then I learned t' shippin' policy.
-Begad!
-There was a $6 flat fee for shippin' plus a $3 surcharge for placin' t' order through t' mail.
-Aye aye!
+Blimey!
 That would have brought t' price o' me launch lug up t' $10.50.
-Well, blow me down!
-Ahoy!
-Instead, me hearties, me bucko, me hearties, I bought a package o' 6" lugs made by LOC from me local hobby shop and decided t' splice them.
+Instead, I bought a package o' 6" lugs made by LOC from me local hobby shop and decided t' splice them.

 I mated up each o' t' inner surfaces with its correspondin' outer surface and did a bit o' trimmin' where needed.
-Ya scallywag!
-Aye aye!
 I placed an outer surface face down on t' table and then test fit t' inner surface.
 Begad!
 I wanted it t' come right up t' t' glue tab but still allow t' tab t' fold around it.
-White glue was then applied t' half t' outer surface and smeared t' cover it.
-Aye aye!
-T' inner surface be set in place and pressed flat and then allowed t' get tacky.
-Well, blow me down!
-When t' joint was stable, ya bilge rat, I applied glue on t' other half and pressed t' rest o' t' inner surface into position.
+White glue be then applied t' half t' outer surface and smeared t' cover it.
+Arrr!
+T' inner surface was set in place and pressed flat and then allowed t' get tacky.
+Begad!
+When t' joint was stable, matey, I applied glue on t' other half and pressed t' rest o' t' inner surface into position.

 (Scratch) Vulcan Upscale(Scratch) Vulcan Upscale

-At this point, me hearties, t' aft bulkhead consisted o' a piece o' 1/4" balsa with a hole in it and t' color plate glued t' its surface.
-Ahoy!
+At this point, me bucko, t' aft bulkhead consisted o' a piece o' 1/4" balsa with a hole in it and t' color plate glued t' its surface.
+Avast, me proud beauty!
 Well, blow me down!
 I started t' shape it up by usin' an X-Acto saw t' trim off t' corners and remove bulk material.
-Aye aye!
+Blimey!
 A belt sander was then used t' shape it t' t' outline o' t' color plate.

 It seemed as if makin' a double layer for t' fins had really stiffened them up.
 Avast, me proud beauty!
-Begad!
 They were more or less bent into t' right shape and t' mountin' process began.

 I started with t' tail fin.
-Begad!
-A layer o' white glue was applied t' one o' t' tabs.
+Ahoy!
+Aye aye!
+A layer o' white glue be applied t' one o' t' tabs.
+Ahoy!
+Aye aye!
+It was then pressed into place and immediately removed and t' glue allowed t' dry.
 Avast!
-Begad!
-It was then pressed into place and immediately removed and t' glue allowed t' dry.
-When dry, ya bilge rat, a bit more glue was applied t' t' tab and t' fin be again pressed into place and held until t' glue set enough nay t' move.
-Begad!
-This was allowed a full hour before any more work was done.
+Arrr!
+When dry, me bucko, a bit more glue be applied t' t' tab and t' fin be again pressed into place and held until t' glue set enough nay t' move.
+Avast, me proud beauty!
+This be allowed a full hour before any more work was done.

 T' motor tube was marked 1/4" from one end.
-Blimey!
+Avast, me proud beauty!
 T' two centerin' rings were then test fit around t' tube.
-Arrr!
 One fit just fine and t' other needed a good bit o' sandin' t' fit around t' motor tube.
-Once they fit, shiver me timbers, I placed one even with t' 1/4" mark and t' other flush at t' end.
-Blimey!
-Aye aye!
+Ya scallywag!
+Once they fit, I placed one even with t' 1/4" mark and t' other flush at t' end.
 T' rings were then epoxied in place with 5 minute epoxy.
 Ahoy!
 A thrust rin' was provided and epoxied into t' end with t' flush centerin' ring.
-Ahoy!
-When t' epoxy on one side was set, matey, I turned it over and painted in on t' other, arrr, buildin' up a good fillet on t' aft rin' an sealin' together t' thrust ring, motor tube and centerin' rin' on t' forward end.
-Begad!
-After that, arrr, it was just a matter o' waitin' for t' epoxy t' cure.
+When t' epoxy on one side was set, arrr, I turned it over and painted in on t' other, buildin' up a good fillet on t' aft rin' an sealin' together t' thrust ring, me bucko, ya bilge rat, motor tube and centerin' rin' on t' forward end.

-T' first step in assembly o' t' baffle was t' thread t' Keelhaul®©™ thread through t' provided hole in t' after baffle plate.
-Avast, me proud beauty!
 Ya scallywag!
+After that, shiver me timbers, it was just a matter o' waitin' for t' epoxy t' cure.

+T' first step in assembly o' t' baffle be t' thread t' Keelhaul®©™ thread through t' provided hole in t' after baffle plate.
+Ya scallywag!
 I've had trouble doin' this before but this one fit just fine.
-Arrr!
 T' Keelhaul®©™ was knotted and then passed through a notch in t' outer edge o' t' baffle plate so that it would pass up through t' baffle.
-Avast, me proud beauty!
-T' plate be secured in place with epoxy and epoxy was "painted" over t' face o' t' baffle plate and t' interior o' t' coupler t' act as an ablative surface.
-Avast, me proud beauty!
-Begad!
-When t' epoxy had set, matey, me hearties, t' Keelhaul®©™ thread be fed through t' notch in t' forward plate and that was installed with epoxy as well.
+Avast!
+T' plate be secured in place with epoxy and epoxy be "painted" over t' face o' t' baffle plate and t' interior o' t' coupler t' act as an ablative surface.
 Blimey!
+Ahoy!
+When t' epoxy had set, t' Keelhaul®©™ thread be fed through t' notch in t' forward plate and that was installed with epoxy as well.
+Ya scallywag!
 I spent more time waitin' for t' epoxy t' set up than in actually puttin' this thin' together.

 T' motor mount was installed in a full length BT-60 tube and t' motor tube protrudin' just a touch from t' end with 5 minute epoxy.
-Blimey!
-When t' epoxy be stiff, me bucko, I set t' body tube down on its forward end and mixed another small quantity o' epoxy.
 Well, blow me down!
-This was poured into t' gap betwixt t' motor tube and t' BT.
+Ahoy!
+When t' epoxy was stiff, I set t' body tube down on its forward end and mixed another small quantity o' epoxy.
+This be poured into t' gap betwixt t' motor tube and t' BT.

 One o' t' decisions I had t' make was about t' nosecone.
+Blimey!
+Avast!
 I did nay have t' gumption t' try and research gettin' and exact upscale copy fitted for a BT-60.
-Aye aye!
+Arrr!
+Instead, I bought a package o' Estes BT-60 cones and picked one from t' two styles available.
+Avast, me proud beauty!
+One be a Big Bertha type that is probably a better match but I chose t' ogive.
+Ahoy!
+I sanded down t' seam and then poured in some BBs t' serve as nose weight, shiver me timbers, followin' them with some epoxy t' hold them in place.
+I put just a touch under 4oz, ya bilge rat, probably too much, shiver me timbers, but I wanted me 29mm motors t' have t' do a little work and I want t' get t' rocket back.
+I then painted t' NC gloss black.

+I took t' tube with t' motor mount and marked it at 9" from t' aft end and cut it at this point.
+Arrr!
 Blimey!
-Instead, I bought a package o' Estes BT-60 cones and picked one from t' two styles available.
 Begad!
 Blimey!
-Aye aye!
+I then took t' tube with t' baffle coupler and joined t' two together with yellow glue.
+Avast, me proud beauty!
 Blimey!
-One was a Big Bertha type that is probably a better match but I chose t' ogive.
-Well, blow me down!
+Begad!
 Blimey!
-I sanded down t' seam and then poured in some BBs t' serve as nose weight, ya bilge rat, ya bilge rat, followin' them with some epoxy t' hold them in place.
+This puts t' baffle fairly far back in case another has t' be installed at some point as a replacement.
 Ya scallywag!
 Blimey!
-I put just a touch under 4oz, probably too much, shiver me timbers, but I wanted me 29mm motors t' have t' do a little work and I want t' get t' rocket back.
 Blimey!
 Blimey!
-I then painted t' NC gloss black.

-I took t' tube with t' motor mount and marked it at 9" from t' aft end and cut it at this point.
-I then took t' tube with t' baffle coupler and joined t' two together with yellow glue.
-This puts t' baffle fairly far back in case another has t' be installed at some point as a replacement.
+I figured that with t' nose weight I added, it should be alright.
+I did nay cut t' forward tube at this point, me bucko, preferrin' t' wait until a later step.

+I had been takin' me time installin' t' fins, tail, scoop, etc., me hearties, wantin' t' make sure that each component is in t' exact right place.
+Avast, me proud beauty!
+Blimey!
 Begad!
-I figured that with t' nose weight I added, ya bilge rat, it should be alright.
-Begad!
-Arrr!
-I did nay cut t' forward tube at this point, me bucko, preferrin' t' wait until a later step.

-I had been takin' me time installin' t' fins, me bucko, tail, scoop, etc., wantin' t' make sure that each component is in t' exact right place.
-After joinin' t' body tubes, I finally installed t' last fin.
+Blimey!
+After joinin' t' body tubes, shiver me timbers, me hearties, I finally installed t' last fin.

 T' built up launch lug I had put together earlier was glued t' t' BT with yellow glue.
+Avast, me proud beauty!
+Ahoy!
 T' paper wraps I had used t' join t' lugs acted like small standoffs were used t' do t' actual gluing.
-Avast!
 I set t' lug back just far enough t' protrude penetrate t' aft bulkhead.

 As t' bulkhead and BT assembly was dryin' into place in t' shroud, I glued t' cockpit into place with white glue.
+Avast, me proud beauty!
 I decided t' go with t' more rounded version since it seemed t' fit t' contours o' t' rocket better.

 I had t' shroud glued in place and t' BT extended quite a bit in front.
-Well, blow me down!
-Now that everythin' be positioned as I wanted it, it was time t' cut t' excess BT from t' front o' t' rocket.
-Aye aye!
-Arrr!
+Ahoy!
+Now that everythin' was positioned as I wanted it, it was time t' cut t' excess BT from t' front o' t' rocket.
+Begad!
 I used t' shroud as a guide t' draw an X-Acto blade around t' tube multiple times.
-Aye aye!
-Each time went a little deeper until t' tube was cut.
+Each time went a little deeper until t' tube be cut.

 One o' t' things that worries me about this rocket be t' stress on t' appendages under t' boost o' a mid-power motor.
-Avast!
-T' fins, tail, me hearties, ya bilge rat, and scoop were all put on with white glue.
-Blimey!
-T' strengthen t' joints, I mixed some epoxy and filleted t' joints.
-Aye aye!
+Ya scallywag!
+T' fins, tail, me hearties, and scoop were all put on with white glue.
+T' strengthen t' joints, matey, I mixed some epoxy and filleted t' joints.
+Avast, me proud beauty!
 I have no doubt this is stronger but it very much affected t' appearance o' t' shrouds wherever t' epoxy was in contact.
-Ya scallywag!
-T' remedy this, ya bilge rat, I set t' Vulcan up in t' spray booth and began t' give it multiple coats o' Krylon Clear.
+Ahoy!
+T' remedy this, arrr, I set t' Vulcan up in t' spray booth and began t' give it multiple coats o' Krylon Clear.
+Begad!
 This mimicked t' "wet" appearance o' t' epoxy and t' rocket a more uniform appearance.

 Finishing: